Elinor Fair is an enigma. She came from a family that moved constantly, she married many times and after her movie career ended she all but

 |I'd like to thank Susie Hatch for her tireless research!

-she was paired with Albert Ray.
-For a period in the teens, she went back to
+misadventures where she was paired with Albert Ray.
+For a period in the teens, she went back to stage work but

 Though her first screen credit was at the age of 12 or 13, some press reports have Elinor starting her career as a

-she studied music in Leipzig, Berlin, Paris and London but returned to the United States when World War 1 broke out.
+studied music in Leipzig, Berlin, Paris and London but returned to the United States when World War 1 broke out.

 Either way, around the time of World War 1, Elinor worked on stage and in Vaudeville and eventually the family

 moved to California where Elinor was discovered as a dancer in a Los Angeles theatre and soon found work in silent

 |For the rest of Elinor's story and much more information about her